-Joan enjoys working with a variety of therapeutic approaches with clients, using verbal and some non-verbal techniques.
+Joan enjoys working with a variety of therapeutic approaches with clients, some more verbal and some non-verbal.
 She focuses on a client centered approach, developing a plan for achieving goals the client participates in developing.

 She uses a family system philosophy in working with clients, including individuals, couples, families and youth, Included in the therapies she uses are art therapy, sandtray therapy, cognitive behavioral therapy, EMDR, and psychodynamic therapy.